AvocadoFlour/KemonoDownloader/README.md

 for the both of those.
 Input just the zero-page link (without the "?o=" at the end).

-If your internet connection breaks, the folder inside of which you've placed the .exe hasn't got enough storage space, you input giberlish, etc. the program will just stop
+If the folder inside of which you've placed the .exe hasn't got enough storage space, you input giberlish, etc. the program will just stop

 BTC: